chrisfcarroll/ml-faster/README.md

-# ml-faster
+### ml-faster
-researching faster training
+Chris' 2020 notes on training faster and at lower energy consumption